johnchourajr/john.design/_journal/2020-09-13-design-leadership-reflections.md

 <h1 class="post-text-num" data-num="7">7.
 Get a coach</h1>

 Just over one year into being a design leader, I was feeling wayward and in need of guidance.
 Since I was the top design leader in my organization, I didn't have anyone with design leadership experience to lead and guide me through the challenges I was facing.
 That's when I came across the [Design Dept.](https://www.designdept.co/), they're a women-led design leadership community that offers coaching and workshops.
-I instantly sent out an inquiry about coaching, and not to long after I was paired with [April Nuefeld](https://www.linkedin.com/in/aprilneufeld/) as my coach, and haven't looked back since.
+I instantly sent out an inquiry about coaching, and not to long after I was paired with my coach, and haven't looked back since.

-April has been instrumental in helping me navigate the challenges of being a design leader.
-In fact, much of the reflection contained in these lessons is directly from conversations April and I have had.
+My coach has been instrumental in helping me navigate the challenges of being a design leader.
+In fact, much of the reflection contained in these lessons is directly from conversations her and I have had.

 Having a design leadership mentor and a coach is crucial to circumnavigating the challenges of leading a team of designers.
 Having someone who can speak from deep experience about the things you're actively working through is a _must_.
 While there is a cost associated, any organization that cares about the professional development of their leaders will make the investment.